 Recent killings of unarmed civilians in the U.S. sparked an outcry from the public that led to the Black Lives Matter movement.
 However, this issue may be more pervasive than we think.
-The way the law enforcement officers interacts with citizens can impact the health of the population.
+The way law enforcement officers interact with citizens can impact the health of the population.
 New research from the University of Washington (UW) suggests a model that explains this impact.

 Researching the Impact of Policing

 Arrests or shootings are actions undertaken by the police that have an immediate effect on the individuals involved.
 But is an arrest the end of the impact?